Environment

 NEWS

-In May 2023 the Council's resident-led Investment Group awarded the Twynholm TRA a grant to develop an unused space on Laundry Road as community allotments, in Spring 2024.
+In May 2023 the Council's resident-led Investment Group awarded the Twynholm TRA a grant to develop an unused space on Laundry Road as community allotments.
+Installation started in August 2024.
 Click here for more details.

 Volunteer gardening group